-For our people Opportunity
+For our people

-We encourage the identification of development needs and opportunities to build capability and develop strong talent pipelines at all levels in the organisation.
+Opportunity - we encourage the identification of development needs and opportunities to build capability and develop strong talent pipelines at all levels in the organisation.

-Supportive culture

-We have engaged workforce - our employee engagement statistic improved from 61 per cent to 69 per cent.
+Supportive culture - an engaged workforce our employee engagement statistic improved from 61 per cent to 69 per cent.